Chinese martial arts: Terminology

 In Chinese, the term kung fu refers to any skill that is acquired through learning or practice.
-It is a compound word composed of the words 功 (gōng) meaning "work", "achievement", or "merit", and 夫 (fū) which is a particle or nominal suffix with diverse meanings.
+It is a compound word composed of the words 功 (gōng) meaning "work", "achievement", or "merit", and 夫 (fū) originally meaning "man" or "person," but functions here as a suffix indicating someone who has attained skill or discipline through effort.

 Wushu literally means "martial art".
 It is formed from the two Chinese characters 武術: 武 (wǔ), meaning "martial" or "military" and 術 or 术 (shù), which translates into "art", "discipline", "skill" or "method".
 The term wushu has also become the name for the modern sport of wushu, an exhibition and full-contact sport of bare-handed and weapon forms (套路), adapted and judged to a set of aesthetic criteria for points developed since 1949 in the People's Republic of China.

 Quánfǎ (拳法) is another Chinese term for Chinese martial arts.
 It means "fist method" or "the law of the fist" (quán means "boxing" or "fist", and fǎ means "law", "way" or "method"), although as a compound term it usually translates as "boxing" or "fighting technique."
 The name of the Japanese martial art kempō is represented by the same hanzi characters.